8891689/Bitcoin-PublicKey-Extractor/README.md

-# Bitcoin Public Key/Address Extractor
+# Bitcoin Public Key Extractor

 This Python script connects to a locally running Bitcoin (or compatible) node, scans a specified range of blocks, and extracts public keys found within transactions along with their corresponding P2PKH addresses.